A Deep Learning Framework for Diffeomorphic Mapping Problems via Quasi-conformal Geometry applied to Imaging: Experimental Results

+\cref{table_nj_sj} shows $N_J$ and $S_J$ of the registration maps obtained by different methods.
+The quantitative measurements demonstrate the effectiveness of our proposed model over the other methods.
+In particular, QCRegNet shows satisfactory registration results without foldings ($N_J=0$ and $S_J=0$), even for the very challenging scenarios when blurry images with large geometric distortions are considered.

-\subsection{Medical Image Registration}
+\subsubsection{Medical Image Registration}

-Diagnoses in diseases such as heart, lung and abdomen diseases usually rely on the comparison between several MRI slices.
-Precise registration between such slices can help experts to analyze the relationship between tissues at different time so as to diagnose illnesses.
+We also apply the proposed QCRegNet for medical image registration.
+Medical image registration plays an increasingly important role in many clinical applications ranging from computer assisted diagnosis to computer aided therapy and surgery.
+Accurate and efficient registration of medical images is of the utmost importance.
+In this subsection, we examine the effectiveness of our QCRegNet on the image registration problem of cardiac images.

-In order to verify the feasibility of applying our model to medical scenarios, we conducted an experiment on the ACDC dataset \cite{bernard2018deep} containing data from 150 multi-equipments MRI recordings acquired from real clinical exams.
+The cardiac images are extracted from the ACDC dataset \cite{bernard2018deep}.
+These are MRI data acquired from real clinical examination.

-ACDC dataset includes a training set with 100 scans and a testing set with 50 scans.
 Each scan records a patient's heartbeat, including the diastolic and systolic phases.
-In our experiment, we use the training set for training and the testing set for validation.
-Instead of using the data directly, we perform some data augmentation to obtain more data to train our model.
+In our experiments, 100 cardiac MRI recordings are used as the training data and 50 are used as the testing data.
+Data augmentation is carried out to obtain more data to train our model.
+The procedure of data augmentation is accomplished by randomly selecting frame pairs, and rotating and cutting patches from them.

-Firstly, splitting the samples along the shortest axis, we get a frontal view of the scan at different depths.
-Then we randomly select two scans from the same patient at the same depth.
-Due to the difference in the diastolic and systolic degrees at different times, the heart and peripheral tissue have different degrees of deformation.
-Then we randomly rotate the pair of samples and cut a pair of patches from the sample.
-Such a pair of patches serves as the input of our model.

-The hyper-parameters settings are the same as that in \cref{sec:uw_reg}.
-Some experimental results are shown in \cref{fig:med_reg}.
-Experimental results show that our proposed model can successfully handle the MRI registration.
-That MRI has large deformation implies that our model can be applied to real-world medical registration tasks.
+\cref{fig:medreg} shows the image registration results of some cardiac image pairs.
+The fixed cardiac images are shown in the first column (a).
+The moving images are shown in the second column (b).
+The registered images using the QCRegNet are shown in the third column (c).
+It is observed that the registered images closely resemble the fixed target images, demonstrating the effectiveness of the QCRegNet.
+The registration maps are shown in the last column (d).
+As shown in the figures, all registration maps are bijective without unnatural foldings.